Abbas the Great: Early life

-Born in 27 January 1571 in Herat, Abbas was the third son of Mohammad Khodabanda and his wife, Khayr al-Nisa Begum.
-His father was the firstborn son of Tahmasp I, the second Shah of Safavid Iran.
+Abbas I claimed a fictitious lineage going back to Fatima and Ali.
+He was born on 27 January 1571 in Herat and was the third son of Mohammad Khodabanda and his wife, Khayr al-Nisa Begum.
+His father was the first-born son of Tahmasp I, the second Shah of Safavid Iran.
 He chose the name Abbas for the infant.
 Abbas' father, Mohammad Khodabanda, was the governor of Herat, the capital city of the major province of Khorasan.
 Mohammad Khodanbanda was disqualified from succeeding his father because an eye disease had left him almost completely blind.
 The Safavid court chronicler, Iskandar Beg Monshi, describes Mohammad Khodabanda as ‘a pious, ascetic and gentle soul’.
-Abbas' mother, Khayr al-Nisa Begum, was the daughter of Mir Abdollah II, a local ruler in the province of Mazandaran from the Mar'ashi dynasty who claimed descant from the fourth Shi'ia imam, Ali ibn Husayn Zayn al-Abidin.
-She and Mohammad Khodabanda had already two children before Abbas— Hassan and Hamza, and she birthed two more sons later— Abu Taleb and Tahmasp.
+Abbas' mother, Khayr al-Nisa Begum, was the daughter of Mir Abdollah II, a local ruler in the province of Mazandaran from the Mar'ashi dynasty who claimed descent from the fourth Shi'ia imam, Ali ibn Husayn Zayn al-Abidin.
+She and Mohammad Khodabanda had already two children before Abbas, Hassan and Hamza, and she gave birth to two more sons later: Abu Taleb and Tahmasp.

-When Abbas was barely eighteen months old, he was separated from his family, namely, his father and his mother, who were transferred by Tahmasp to govern the city of Shiraz.
+When Abbas was barely eighteen months old, he was separated from his father and his mother, who were transferred by Tahmasp to govern the city of Shiraz.
 The nominal governorship of Herat was handed over to Abbas.
 At first, Tahmasp intended to make Hamza the governor of Herat, but Khayr al-Nisa Begum was unwilling to be separated from Hamza, who was her favourite son.
-So she persuaded the king to appoint Abbas instead.
+So she persuaded the shah to appoint Abbas instead.
 The fact that Abbas was still a baby was not considered an obstacle, as Tahmasp himself had been appointed titular governor of Khorasan at the age of two.